shadeslayer/SyncEvolution/README.rst

 --sync|-s <mode>|?
   Temporarily synchronize the active sources in that mode.
-Useful for a `refresh-from-server` or `refresh-from-client` sync which clears all data at one end and copies all items from the other.
+Useful for a `refresh-from-local` or `refresh-from-remote` sync which clears all data at one end and copies all items from the other.

-  **Warning:** in local sync (`CalDAV and CardDAV`_/ActiveSync, ...) and direct sync with a phone, the sync is started by the side which acts as server.
-Therefore the ``from-server`` variants (``one-way-from-server``, ``refresh-from-server``) transfer data from the sync config into the target config (see "Synchronization beyond SyncML" below) resp. to a phone.
-The ``from-client`` variants transfer in the other direction, even if the target config happens to access data on a remote server.
+  **Warning:** `local` is the data accessed via the sync config directly and `remote` is the data on the peer, regardless where the data is actually stored physically.

 --print-servers|--print-configs|--print-peers
   Prints the names of all configured peers to stdout.
 There is no